-- 291 If a Requester supports mutual authentication, it shall comply with all requirements placed on a Responder as specified in Responder identity authentication. - 292 If a Responder supports mutual authentication, it shall comply with all requirements placed on a Requester as specified in Responder identity authentication.
+- If a Requester supports mutual authentication, it shall comply with all requirements placed on a Responder as specified in Responder identity authentication. - If a Responder supports mutual authentication, it shall comply with all requirements placed on a Requester as specified in Responder identity authentication.
 These two statements essentially describe a role reversal.

-293 10.6.1 Certificates and certificate chains
+299 10.6.1 Certificates and certificate chains

 - Each SPDM endpoint that supports identity authentication using certificates shall carry at least one complete certificate chain.
-A certificate chain contains an ordered list of certificates, presented as the binary (byte) concatenation of the fields that Table 28 Certificate chain format shows.
+A certificate chain contains an ordered list of certificates, presented as the binary (byte) concatenation of the fields that Table 26 Certificate chain format shows.
 In the context of this specification, a complete certificate chain is one where: (i) the first certificate is either signed by a Root Certificate (a certificate that specifies a trust anchor) or is a Root Certificate itself, (ii) each subsequent certificate is signed by the preceding certificate, and (iii) the final certificate contains the public key used to authenticate the SPDM endpoint.
-The final certificate is called the leaf certificate. - 295 The SPDM endpoint shall contain a single public-private key pair per supported algorithm for its leaf certificate, regardless of how many certificate chains are stored on the device.
-The Responder selects a single asymmetric key signature algorithm per Requester. - 296 Certificate chains are stored in logical locations called slots.
+The final certificate is called the leaf certificate. - The SPDM endpoint shall contain a single public-private key pair per supported algorithm for its leaf certificate, regardless of how many certificate chains are stored on the device.
+The Responder selects a single asymmetric key signature algorithm per Requester. - Certificate chains are stored in logical locations called slots.
 Each slot shall either be empty or contain one complete certificate chain.
 A device shall not contain more than eight slots.
 Slots are numbered zero through seven inclusively.
 Slot 0 is populated by default.
-If a device uses the DeviceCert model (ALIAS_CERT_CAP=0b in CAPABILITIES response), then the certificate chain in every populated slot shall use DeviceCert s.
-If a device uses the AliasCert model (ALIAS_CERT_CAP=1b in CAPABILITIES response), then the certificate chain in every populated through the supply chain in every populated slot shall use AliasCert s.
+If a Responder device uses the DeviceCert model (ALIAS_CERT_CAP=0b in CAPABILITIES response), then the certificate chain in every populated slot shall use DeviceCert s.
+If a Responder device uses the AliasCert model (ALIAS_CERT_CAP=1b in CAPABILITIES response), then the certificate chain in every populated slot shall use AliasCert s.
 Additional slots may be populated through the supply chain such as by a platform integrator or by an end user such as the IT administrator.
-A slot mask identifies the certificate chains from the eight slots. - 297 Each certificate in a chain shall be in ASN.1 DER-encoded X.509 v3 format.
-The ASN.1 DER encoding of each individual certificate can be analyzed to determine its length. - 298 To allow for flexibility in supporting multiple certification models, the minimum number of certificates within a chain compliant with this specification shall be one, in which case the single certificate shall be the DeviceCert leaf certificate. - 299 Table 28 Certificate chain format describes the certificate chain format:
+A slot mask identifies the certificate chains from the eight slots.
+Similarly, if the Requester supports mutual authentication, it shall use either the DeviceCert model or the AliasCert model and the certificate chain in every populated slot shall use the same model.
+Note that a Requester does not have capability flags to indicate the certificate model. - Each certificate in a chain shall be in ASN.1 DER-encoded X.509 v3 format.
+The ASN.1 DER encoding of each individual certificate can be analyzed to determine its length. - To allow for flexibility in supporting multiple certification models, the minimum number of certificates within a chain compliant with this specification shall be one, in which case the single certificate shall be the DeviceCert leaf certificate. - 305 Table 26 Certificate chain format describes the certificate chain format: - 306 Table 26 Certificate chain format